 Refuel your ATP.

-To understand rest between throwing a pitch, first you must understand what happens during the delivery of the pitch.
-Initially your muscles use ATP to power the contractions but the levels of ATP available are limited.
+To understand the rest between throwing a pitch, first, you must understand what happens during the delivery of the pitch.
+Initially, your muscles use ATP to power the contractions but the levels of ATP available are limited.
 The cells have a very limited ability to replenish ATP during the activity before having to switch to other methods to fuel the activity.

 Fortunately, your body can replenish ATP when you are resting.
 About 50% or half of the depleted ATP is replaced after one minute of total rest.
 Almost all of the ATP that the body can replenish (just over 95%) is restored after about three minutes of rest.
 I know pitchers can not wait that long between pitches, but the longer you can wait, the better opportunity to increase pitching velocity.

 A proper strength and conditioning regime like the Ace Pitcher Handbook is based on developing fast twitch muscle fibers.
 This is important to increase pitching velocity because when adding a little more velocity to a pitch, you must recruit more muscle fiber within your muscular system to make this happen.
 We have already talked about where that muscle fiber should come from, now you need to learn how to develop more muscle fiber in the correct places of your system.
 Spending most of your time in the weight room sitting on cushioned machines, isn’t the answer.
 Start with the “Beginner Pitching Workout” and then you can move to the “Fusion System” in the Ace Pitcher Handbook at the bottom.

 Speed your recovery.